 is defined as

 It should be noted that some authors define a measurable partition as a collection of measurable sets whose intersection have measure zero and which cover the space almost everywhere.
 Personally, I prefer the definition of a measurable partition to be independent of choice of measure.
-It is also customary to remove sets of measure zero in stead (as an alternative to the convention we adopt here), but this again requires a choice of measure, which is unfortunate.
+It is also customary to remove sets of measure zero in stead (as an alternative to the convention

-The map sending an invariant probability measure is called the entropy map.
+is called the entropy map.
 It is affine, but in general not continuous.

 The measure theoretic entropy of a measurable map